 Finally, you’re ready to start to cool things down.
 The installer will turn on your new split system and ensure that everything is running smoothly including the cooling as well as variable fan speeds.
 They will also go over any other tips with you for operation including how to change the filter and how to operate any remotes that came with the system.

-Is it expensive to install a split system air conditioner?
+Is it expensive to install split system air conditioning?

 The costs for this are going to vary because different systems of different sizes (and brands) have different costs.
 You’ll want to make sure that you have a unit that is big enough to cool the space you have in mind, and an installer can help you calculate this before you even spend a cent.
 From there, you should be able to get an accurate estimate on how much a system will cost, but they tend to range between $700-$2,000 depending on how much cooling capacity they have.